 Given this, the 2016 Measure B Citizens' Oversight Committee (MBCOC) was established.
 It is comprised of eight membership positions from defined areas of expertise.
-Appointments are made by the VTA Board through a competitive process that requires applicants to demonstrate relevant experience.
+Appointments are competitive and made by the VTA Board of Directors.
+Members are appointed based on possessing required relevant experience and expertise.

 The ballot defines the specific duties and responsibilities of the MBCOC.
 Among them is the requirement that the committee annually have an audit conducted by an independent auditor to review the receipt of revenue and expenditure of funds.
 In May 2020, the 2016 MBCOC approved awarding a contract to Moss Adams LLP to provide compliance/performance auditor services to the Committee.
-Moss Adams has completed the program performance audits for fiscal years 2017-2019 (combined), 2020, and 2021.
+Moss Adams has completed the program performance annual audits from Program inception to current, and recently completed the audit for fiscal year 2022.
+They issued an unqualified, or "clean", opinion for each, meaning that in their professional opinion VTA complied, in all material respects, with the requirements applicable to the 2016 Measure B Program.
 All independent audits of the 2016 Measure B program since inception have received clean opinions.

-Other ballot-defined duties and responsibilities of the MBCOC include annually conducting a public hearing which provides a forum for the community to express their thoughts on the 2016 Measure B Program and the results of the annual performance audit of 2016 Measure B revenues and expenditures.
+Other ballot-defined duties and responsibilities of the MBCOC include the requirement to annually conduct a public hearing, the purpose being to provide a forum for community members to express their thoughts on the 2016 Measure B Program and the results of the annual performance audit of 2016 Measure B revenues and expenditures.
 The MBCOC is also responsible for issuing an annual report to inform Santa Clara County residents on how Program funds are being spent.

-Additional information on the MBCOC can be found in Appendix 11.2, or at vta.org/2016-measure-b-citizens-oversight-committee.
+Additional information on the MBCOC can be found in Appendix 11.2, or at vta.org/2016-measure- b-citizens-oversight-committee, which includes, among other items, all Program performance audits and MBCOC Annual Reports since Committee inception.